 Every single day your practice requires you to manage more in less time.
 Sure, there are only 24 hours in a day, but wouldn’t it be amazing if you could feel like you have four more productive hours each day?

 It may sound farfetched, but you can manage your time for increased results both on and off the job, enjoy a better work/life balance, be less stressed and have more control over your day.
-To do so you only need to invest 90 minutes of your time, and sign up for the upcoming online training session on Thursday, September 21st at 3pm ET.
+To do so you only need to invest 90 minutes of your time, and sign the online training session.

 Time management and training expert, Dr. Donald Wetmore, has modified the presentation he has used to help thousands of business professionals across the country gain more time each day, and made it specific to help you overcome the unique time management challenge you face in a medical practice.

-By attending this practical, step-by-step time management 90-minute online training you’ll learn how to:
+By ordering this practical, step-by-step time management 90-minute online training you’ll learn how to:

 Although most people understand and practice basic time management techniques both on and off the job, they rarely have the additional knowledge required to gain an extra four hours of productivity each day.
-You can get this and so much more by signing up for this upcoming online training today.
+You can get this and so much more by ordering this online training today.

 Want to find out where you fall in the Time Management stress meter?
 Take our quick survey today!